TonyGuil/bbchallenge/Bouncers/README.md

 - prepending `B` to `WallR` ;
 - adjusting `TapeHeadWall` and `TapeHeadOffset`.

-Now we just have to check that the resulting `TapeDescriptor TD0` describes the same tape, state, and tape head as `TD1`.
+Now we just have to check that the resulting `TapeDescriptor TD0` describes the same tape, state, and tape head as `TD1` (function `CheckTapesEquivalent`).